Connect with others who understand.

 Independent Risk Factors

-Some people may have risk factors that predispose them to develop PH and separate risk factors that could lead to cancer.
+Some people may have risk factors that predispose them to develop PH and separate risk factors that could lead to lung cancer.

 Several other PH risk factors can occur separately from cancer.
 These include: